YaleDHLab/dhlab-site/_events/2021-05-28-software-carpentry.md

 -	Friday, June 18

 #### Registration
 All Yale students, faculty, and staff are invited to register, but space is limited.
-To sign up, please visit the <a href='https://schedule.yale.edu/event/7904166' target='_blank'>Yale University Library Instruction Calendar</a>.
+To sign up, please visit the <a href='https://schedule.yale.edu/event/7904166' target='_blank'>YUL Instruction Calendar</a>.

 #### Instructors and Helpers
 Kayleigh Bohemier, Catherine DeRose, Barbara Esty, Jake Kara, Rashelle Nagar, and Jennifer Snow